Teacherpreneur Talk 101: How to Reach the TPT Seller Milestones

 7. Market Your Products

 You can have the best product out there, but it’s not going to sell if it’s not getting seen.
-I use a combination of all of the above sources to market my products – blog posts, Facebook and Instagram ads, Pinterest pins, and Tailwind Communities to get my products noticed.
-I know this sounds like a lot, but you can repurpose content across all of the platforms.
+I use a combination of all of the above sources to market my products – blog posts, Facebook and Instagram ads, Pinterest pins, and Tailwind to get my products noticed.
+I know this sounds like a lot, but you can repurpose content across all of the platforms once you get the hang of it.

 8. Use Canva to Design and Repurpose Content

 So how exactly do you design high quality images and repurpose content?
 Canva is an online marketer’s dream that I wish I knew about sooner!
 It is well worth the money.
 It will save you HOURS in design time, and your images will look professional and aesthetically pleasing.
 I had so many good products that just were not selling.
 I thought my pins looked good until I met Canva.
 Take a look at the difference below of the before and after of my journals!
 My Writing Journals Bundle for the Entire Year has become my best seller this year.
-The product hasn’t changed, just the marketing!
+Again the product itself has not changed, just the marketing!

 I have used this amazing program to revise all of my old pins.
 As a result, sales have gone up and traffic from Pinterest to my store has significantly increased.
 Canva also allows you to repurpose content in minutes.
 You can select the “pin” format, and it will create a pin in the proper dimensions.
 Then, you select “copy and resize” to change your image to a Facebook post or Instagram ad.
 Canva is AMAZING!